 The morning cleanse helps to remove residual skin care you may have layered on your face the night before, as well as any impurities or dirt from a night’s sleep.
 You could opt for a cleansing water in the mornings if you are time restricted.

 During the day, our skin is exposed to various pollutants, dirt, sweat, grime, UV rays and makeup, so cleansing your face every night is absolutely essential.
 Not doing so will result in premature ageing, sun damage, clogged pores and acne breakouts!

 After cleansing, your skin should not feel “squeaky clean”, dry or tight.
 If your cleanser does this, it may be drying out your skin.
 This will lead to acne breakouts and oily skin as your skin will start producing more natural oils in an attempt to moisturise.
 Consider a gentle, pH balanced cleanser.

 Step 2: Exfoliate

-Manual exfoliators are the usual scrubs that physically remove dead skin cells.
+Physical exfoliators are the usual scrubs that physically remove dead skin cells.
 Chemical exfoliators dissolve dead skin cells by using natural acids, usually either AHAs or BHAs.
 AHAs work well with dry skin, normal skin or dull, pigmented skin.
 BHAs are great to dissolve blackheads, heal acne breakouts and are well suited to oily, acne prone skin.
-If you have combination skin, you may suit either or both!
+If you have combination skin, you may suit either, or both!